-If you are into wildlife, birding in Dry Tortugas is great fun!
+If you are into wildlife, birding in Dry Tortugas National Park is great fun!
 Upon arrival, you can immediately spot many frigate birds and their 7-foot (over 2 meter) wingspans, soaring above Fort Jefferson.

 It’s a sight to see!

-Do your homework first with Dry Tortugas birding guide.
-You can find this information online and even purchasing a bird guide at the Visitor’s Center.
+Do your homework first with a Dry Tortugas birding guide.
+You can find this information online and even purchase a bird guide at the Visitor’s Center.

 Bring a pair of binoculars – just in case you need a reminder!